Raw Denim Care

 While Raw Denim garments can withstand hot ironing and steaming, we do recommend moving promptly over the material and using plenty of steam rather than increased, dry heat.
 Prevent fibres from burning or marking by avoiding holding the hot iron or steamer in one place for extended periods.

 You can hang your raw denim to keep it well ventilated, rather than folding it up where bacteria and odours might become trapped.
-If your raw denim is smelling a bit off, try popping it in the freezer overnight for a quick refresh.
-Or do as Levi's CEO does and spritz with vodka.
+If your raw denim is smelling a bit off, do as Levi's CEO does and spritz with vodka (see "preserving colour").

 Raw Denim Tips + Tricks